2019 Hartwell Individual Biomedical Research Awards

 - Peter E. Zage, MD, Ph.D., Associate Professor-in-Residence Pediatrics, University California, San Diego for Targeting Expression of an Enzyme Essential for Prevention of Neuroblastoma Growth and Metastasis

-- Rebecca Schulman, Ph.D., Associate Professor Chemical and Biomolecular Engineering, Johns Hopkins University for Correcting Arrhythmia in Beating Heart Cells with DNA Nanotubes
+- Rebecca Schulman, Ph.D., Associate Professor Chemical and Biomolecular Engineering, Johns Hopkins University for Engineered Cardiac-Tissue Patches: Correcting Arrhythmia in Beating Heart Cells with DNA Nanotubes

-- Richard W. Pierce, MD, AAssistant Professor Pediatrics, Yale University for Catalyzing Bronchiolitis Therapeutics through Immune Response Profiling
+- Richard W. Pierce, MD, Assistant Professor Pediatrics, Yale University for Unbiased Cellular Response Profiling of Viral-Induced Lung Injury: Catalyzing Therapeutics and Diagnostic Assays

 - Robert C. Orchard, Ph.D.,, Assistant Professor Immunology, University of Texas Southwestern Medical Center for Defining How an Emerging Polio-like Virus Causes Neurological Complications